 Today I am sharing the recipe of one of my favorite no-bake energy bites- Vegan banana bread energy balls.

 It's a very easy recipe that does not need any baking or cooking.
 You just need to soak dates in warm water for a few minutes, de-seed them, and then put all the ingredients in a food processor.
 Finally, make balls with the mixture and sprinkle some cinnamon powder.
 Your no-bake vegan energy bites are ready!

 These banana bread energy bites are great for post-workout snacking too.
 You can also carry them to your office or college to beat hunger pangs in a healthier way.

-- Use overripe banana to make these energy balls.
+- Use overripe bananas to make these energy balls.

-- Adjust the quantity of dates depending upon how sweet you want the dates to be.
+- Adjust the number of dates depending on how sweet you want the energy balls to be.

 - Don't skip the step of soaking the dates.
 Soaked dates help in binding the balls.

 - You can also add more seeds and nuts of your choice.